HenrydeB/Rustqlite/README.md

 CREATE, SELECT, INSERT, UPDATE, DROP and DELETE.

 ## Database Structure
-This project only allows for a single database, which is found in `data/database.rdb` for now (you may need to create your own `data` directory when you fork).
+This project only allows for a single database, which is found in `data/database.rdb` for now (you may need to create your own `data` directory when you fork, the `database.rdb` file will then be created for you).
 This single database acts similarly to SQLite where all tables are found on one file.
 This database is organized as a BTreeMap, where the unique identifier of the table is the table name, and the table itself is stored as the value.

 To view your current tables in your database, use the `schema` command.

 ## Running the Program
-In it's current state, this program requires you to have Rust and Cargo installed on your machine.
+This program currently requires you to have Rust and Cargo installed on your machine.
 After cloning this repository, running `cargo run` in your terminal will open the basic RustQLite repl where you can immediately start writing commands.

 ### Running for the First Time

 If you are running this program for the first time, I can assume that you may have an empty `data/` directory at the program's root (if not you should create one).
 Because you have an empty directory, when RustQLite attempts to read a database, this would normally fail because it will not be able to find a valid DB.
 Instead, you will get a warning message stating `No database found... creating new DB instance`.
-Then, if the command you entered requires a table to already exist (so not a CREATE), you will receive an error.
+Then, if the command you entered requires a table to already exist (so not a CREATE statement), you will receive an error.

 _I would suggest using a CREATE command to start._